 Why I Chose BetterHelp & My Hesitations

-So, I chose BetterHelp because I knew it offered some type of financial assistance, which would be helpful since I needed to pay out of pocket.
+I chose BetterHelp because I knew it offered some type of financial assistance, which would be helpful since I needed to pay out of pocket.
 I also knew BetterHelp was one of the largest online therapy platforms, with many therapists to choose from, so I was hopeful I could find a good fit and start working with them quickly.
 The last thing I needed was to spend weeks’ worth of therapy fees to end up with therapists who weren’t what I was looking for.
 After researching some differences between BetterHelp and Talkspace, I finally decided BetterHelp would be the best bet for my personal situation.

 Signing Up for BetterHelp

 As I was working through the process, I kept in my mind that I wanted a non-religious therapist.
-I’ve had many existential conversations with Christians in my day, being a former worship leader at a church, so I felt perhaps it was time for a change of pace.
+I’ve had many existential conversations with Christians in my day, being a former worship leader at a church, so I felt that perhaps it was time for a change of pace.

 Notably, if I selected “Christianity” as my religion, the form would ask if I wanted a Christian-based therapist, but there were no such options for any of the other religious identities.
 I was disappointed, as I was interested in narrowing my search to a therapist who also had expertise in Eastern philosophies like Buddhism or Taoism, but that wasn’t an option.
 Non-religious was as good as I was going to get.

 Surprisingly, I wasn’t able to specify my preferred days and times for therapy, which, later on, proved to cause problems when my initial therapist match didn’t have any times that worked for me.
-Since I have such a rigid schedule, it would have been nice to specify which days and times I wasn’t available.
+Since I have a rigid work schedule, it would have been nice to specify which days and times I wasn’t available.

 At this point, I needed to enter credit card information to go any further (and I was pretty dismayed about the price tag I saw).